Courses Available Online, Virtually and Classroom

 May 2024

-Using a computer for work is nearly a foregone conclusion for the working population, with almost nine out of ten employed adults using computers to do their work.
+Using a computer for work is nearly a foregone conclusion for the working population, as 73% of employees spend at least four hours a day working with Display Screen Equipment (DSE).
 Deskwork is often underestimated for the negative impact it can have on health in the long term, but a disorganised workstation can have long-term negative effects on your body.

 Bearing this in mind, employers have to understand the importance of proper Display Screen Equipment (DSE) practices and the laws that govern them.